harrisonbierman/picasso.nvim/README.md

 </div>

 ## 🖌 The Problem
 You like changing color schemes...
-A LOT!, but it's is such a draaaaag finding the right scheme blind.
-You type in the name of the scheme you think you want just to find out it dosen't cut it.
-Great! now you get to type in another scheme and hope this one sparks joy.
+A LOT!, but it's is such a draaaaag.
+You type in the name of the scheme you want, just to find out it dosen't cut it.
+Great!
+Now you type in another scheme and hope this one sparks joy.
 If you are like me, you will spend the good part of an hour trying out color schemes until the feug shui of your IDE emmits a high order spiritual experience.